teuben/dc2019/scripts4paper/DC_pars.md

 The flux threshold for a single dish image based mask is given by the ``sdmasklevel`` times the SD image peak flux.

-Having the parameters set, a second execution of step 1 is not necessary, because the mask is recalculated for any changes in the mask fine-tuning parameters at the beginning of each DC_run execution.
+NEW: Having the parameters set, a second execution of step 1 is not necessary, because the threshold and masks are recalculated for any changes in the mask fine-tuning parameters at the beginning of each DC_run execution.
+In fact, when step 2 (ordinary tclean) has been executed, the tclean-product will be used as a templete for threshold and mask generation instead - under the assumption that the strongest sidelobes have been removed by cleaning and therefore yielding a more accurate representation of the actual brightness distribution.

 Nevertheless, the updated *pars*-file needs to be executed before DC_run, else your new SD_INT_AM parameter are not implemented.

 Whenever the interferometric masks is created, DC_run gives feedback in the terminal about the measured RMS and the applied threshold that is used for the mask - and for cleaning if specified ``t_threshold`` is not specified.